 Robert Lee Yates' house

-Serial Killer House in Spokane, Washington, United States
+Serial Killer House in Spokane, Washington

 It is situated at 2220 East 49th Avenue in Spokane, Washington.

-It is believed that he murdered at least 16 people between 1975 and 1998.
+Yates is a serial killer who is believed to have murdered at least 16 people between 1975 and 1998.

-He committed his first two murders in July of 1975, when he shot and killed two picnickers named Patrick Allen Oliver and Susan Patricia Savage.
+He committed his first two murders in July 1975, when he shot and killed two picnickers named Patrick Allen Oliver and Susan Patricia Savage.
 However, his serial killings didn't begin until nearly 26 years later.

 He did this despite the fact that his wife, Linda, was asleep in the room at the time.

 Two years prior, he had been caught speeding near the location where one of his victims' bodies had been found.
-Then, in November of 1998, the police pulled him over while he was in the presence of a sex worker.
+Then, in November 1998, the police pulled him over while he was in the presence of a sex worker.

 In 2001, he was sentenced to more than 400 years in prison.